-INVEST South/West officially kicked off in October 2019.
+INVEST South/West officially kicked off in fall 2019, and celebrated its two-year anniversary in November 2021.

-These private sector investment opportunities are proactively being explored, including opportunities to create job opportunities, better housing, and more necessary amenities on and near the 12 commercial corridors.
-INVEST South/West will leverage $250 million in existing business development and infrastructure funding from the Department of Planning and Development (DPD) through programs to support improvement projects that align with local priorities.
+These private sector investment opportunities are proactively being explored, including opportunities to create job opportunities, better housing, and more necessary amenities near the 12 priority commercial corridors.

 In 2019, DPD analyzed hundreds of miles of street frontage zoned for commercial or business uses throughout the South and West sides of the city.